OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Several studies have examined the association between coffee intake and brain cancer risk.
 A meta-analysis conducted in 2015 analyzed data from multiple studies involving thousands of participants and concluded that higher coffee consumption was associated with a reduced risk of developing glioma, a type of malignant brain tumor.
 However, more research is needed to establish a definitive link between coffee consumption and reduced risk or prevention of brain cancer.

 The potential protective effects of coffee against brain cancer may be attributed to its antioxidant properties.
-Antioxidants help neutralize harmful free radicals in the body, which are known to cause cellular damage leading to cancer development.
+Antioxidants help neutralize harmful free radicals in the body, which are known to cause cellular damage, leading to cancer development.
 Coffee contains numerous antioxidants such as chlorogenic acid and caffeic acid, which may play a role in preventing DNA damage and inhibiting tumor growth.

 It is important to note that while some studies suggest an association between coffee consumption and reduced risk of certain cancers, including glioma, this does not imply causation or guarantee protection against developing brain cancer.
 Factors such as genetics, lifestyle choices, environmental exposures, and overall diet play significant roles in determining an individual’s susceptibility to this disease.